immewnity/qualys-tags/README.md

-# Groovy scripts for Qualys
+# Qualys tags
-This repository contains Groovy scripts for use in Qualys tagging.
+This repository contains Groovy scripts and other tag types for use in Qualys tagging.
 Pull requests welcome!